MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 **Default behaviour**: MSAL's creating HttpClient does not scale well for web sites / web API where we recommend to have a `ClientApplication` object for each user session.

 **Recommendation**: Provide your own scalable HttpClientFactory.
 On .NET Core we recommend that you inject the [System.Net.Http.IHttpClientFactory](/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.0).
-This is described in more detail [here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/HttpClient) and in the [official docs](/dotnet/api/system.net.http.httpclient?view=net-7.0#net-framework--mono)
+This is described in more detail in the [Providing your own HttpClient, supporting HTTP proxies, and customization of user agent headers](httpclient.md) guide and in the [.NET documentation](/dotnet/api/system.net.http.httpclient?view=net-7.0#net-framework--mono)

 ## Proactive Token renewal